While the Thanksgiving holiday isn’t prescribed in the Bible, Scripture consistently speaks about thanksgiving as a crucial part of faith and worship.

 A Gratitude Walk can be a great new tradition to begin with your family this year.
 Again, pointing to 1 Thessalonians 5:18, God’s will for us in Christ includes our gratitude toward God.
 Living in Christ, as the Father’s children, we have access to kingdom resources.
 Aiming our hearts in thankfulness recognizes all the treasures we have in God.

-Practically, the walk tears us away from screens and gets our bodies moving in the fresh air, including physical health along with gratitude.
+Practically, the walk tears us away from screens and gets our bodies moving in the fresh air, including physical health, along with gratitude.
 The walk serves as a time to slow down and reflect on the many ways God cares for us, big and small.

 Photo credit: ©Getty Images/monkeybusinessimages

 Food is a huge part of Thanksgiving.
 Families pile the table high with amazing dishes.
 To incorporate a new tradition, start sharing Thanksgiving recipes.
-Like in Philippians 4:6, God calls us to pray with thanksgiving, as we should in every area of our life.
+Like in Philippians 4:6, God calls us to pray with thanksgiving, as we should in every area of our lives.
 Instead of making random dishes, your family can be more intentional with choosing the food, connecting cherished memories and symbols of thankfulness into the meal.

 Photo credit: ©iStock/Getty Images Plus/Drazen Zigic